airamez/SuperLogger/README.md

    - Create a fanout exchange. e.g. SuperLogger.fanout
    - Create a queue. e.g. SuperLogger
    - Bind the fanout to the queue.
-   - Remeber to take note of the routing key. e.g. super_logger
+   - Remember to take note of the routing key. e.g. super_logger
 5. Update the Windows Service app.config file
    - Add the correct information on the Rabbit MQ key
    - Add the correct information on the SQL Server connection string key
-6. Install thw windows Service
+6. Install the windows Service
    - Instructions here: https://msdn.microsoft.com/en-us/library/sd8zc8ha(v=vs.110).aspx
 7. User the client API
    - Add the following key to you client application configuration file